-Know Your Rights
+Know Your Rights: Rhode Island Elections

 The right to vote is one of the most important rights we have as American citizens and as Rhode Islanders.
-If you are a citizen and are at least 18 years of age, you have the right to vote in the upcoming November 2022 election.
-Every vote counts in our democracy and the Attorney General's Office and the Secretary of State's Office are committed to protecting your right to vote.
+If you are a citizen and are at least 18 years of age, you have the right to vote in elections in your community.
+Every vote counts in our democracy, and the Office of the Attorney General and the RI Department of State are committed to protecting your right to vote.

-We have created this guide to better explain your rights as a voter and share where to go for help between now and Election Day.
+We have created this guide to better explain your rights as a voter and share important resources prior to Election Day.